 The risk of loss from trading stocks can be substantial, this is why we employed several techniques to reduce this risk.
 Each trade is accompanied by a stop loss of 3.5%-5% based on the stock's particular pattern.
 Also, the profit target is 1%.
-This 1% is generally achievable within 2 days.
-In fact, 78% of stocks filtered move to 1% in 2 days or less.
-So, if a stock is uptrending and positioned to do several %, restricted your time in the market for only 1% reduces the risk.
-Overall our methods provide the student with a success rate of over 95%.
+This 1% is generally achievable within 2- 4 days.
+In fact, 98% of stocks move to 1% in this time frame, and 78% of stocks filtered move to 1% in 2 days or less.
+So, if a stock is uptrending and positioned to do several %, restricting your time in the market for only 1% reduces the market exposure risk.
+Overall our methods provide the a success rate of over 95%.

 The answer is yes and no. From a popular perspective, day-trading is associated with being clued to a computer screen all day watching the market.
 We don't advocate watching the stock during the live market.
 In fact, we discourage this completely.
 We recommend the student place a trade and walk away.
 "Set it and forget it!"
 We do this by placing conditional orders.
 Once the stock is purchased, the student is taught to place an order for the profit target and for the stop loss should the stock fall.
 When the stock hits the target or stop the orders trigger and the student does not have to be present to take advantage of this feature.
 As a result, students can trade stocks while they continue to work full-time.
 In fact, many of our students still work their day jobs while they first start out trading.